Do you fail your driving test for coasting?

 Whenever you brake with the clutch pedal down you will lose about 10% to 20% of your braking power.
 It’s hard to give a number like that because it depends on so many things like the wear and condition of your brakes, your car in general and many other factors.

-If you go back to the 1940’s then car brakes were very different to how they are these days.
-They’d struggle to slow you down without help from the engine.
+This was more of a problem in the past than it is today.
+If you go back to the 1940s then car brakes were very different to how they are these days and they’d struggle to slow you down without help from the engine.

 In summary, if you brake with your clutch up then you will get stronger braking which is usually what you want.